quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part68_Deprecating_the.md

 :p How does the per-step importance sampling ratio contribute to the success of off-policy algorithms in function approximation settings?
 ??x
-The per-step importance sampling ratio, \(\rho_t\), ensures that updates are aligned with the target policy by adjusting for the difference between the current policy and the behavior policy.
+The per-step importance sampling ratio, $\rho_t$, ensures that updates are aligned with the target policy by adjusting for the difference between the current policy and the behavior policy.
 This alignment is crucial for maintaining stability and unbiasedness in semi-gradient methods.

 ---